GamesCrafters/gamescrafters.github.io/content/main/assignments/puzzle-homefun.md

 This situation happens a lot.
 Here, we call these puzzles **variants** of one another.
 In other words, they are under the same family of puzzles (in this case, [river crossing puzzles](https://en.wikipedia.org/wiki/River_crossing_puzzle)).
 Sometimes puzzles in the same family are so logically similar that it is better to implement the `Puzzle` interface once for the whole family, and then provide a way to instantiate concrete puzzles via a constructor.

-{{< hint info >}}

-Programmers decide convenient "levels of abstraction" for families of puzzles and games according to what they want.
-Implementing `Puzzle` for the family of river crossing puzzles may necessitate the use of hashmaps, so a programmer might avoid doing so because of how slow they are to use.
+Programmers decide convenient levels of abstraction for families of puzzles and games according to what they want.
+For example, implementing `Puzzle` for the family of river crossing puzzles may necessitate the use of hashmaps, so a programmer might avoid doing so because of how slow they are to use.
 Conversely, implementing `Puzzle` for each of the concrete rulesets might result in a lot of repeated code, which is also bad.

-{{< /hint >}}

 ## Deliverable

 Write an exploration module that only knows about the `Puzzle` interface, and from its provided methods, can generate strong solutions to concrete puzzles.

 Then, encode both of the river crossing problems mentioned above as separate implementations of the `Puzzle` interface.
-As a challenge, make a single implementation of the `Puzzle` interface for a family of river crossing problems that includes both of these puzzles.
+Alternatively, make a single implementation of the `Puzzle` interface for a family of river crossing problems that includes both of these puzzles.
+The latter option should be challenging but fun.

-Finally, write code that allows your program to call the exploration module on an argument `Puzzle` implementation and print the generated strong solution to `STDOUT`.
+Finally, write code that allows your program to call the exploration module on an argument `Puzzle` implementation by name and print the generated strong solution to `STDOUT`.

 {{< hint warning >}}